neironus/100DaysOfPython/README.md

     - Create boat of different size and direction (bottom or right).
     - /!\ If a boat is hit it will remove the full boat.

+##Day 5
+    Advance Battleship game

+    - Remove the boat only when all of his parts has been hit.